great-expectations/great_expectations/docs/getting_started/initialize_a_data_context.rst

-.. _getting_started__initialize_a_project:
+.. _getting_started__initialize_a_data_context:

-Initialize a project
+Initialize a Data Context
 ===============================================

-If you haven't already, install Great Expectations:
+If you haven't already, install Great Expectations.

+We recommend deploying within a virtual environment.
+If you're not familiar with pip, virtual environments, notebooks, or git, you may want to check out the :ref:`supporting_resources` section before continuing.

+The command to install is especially great `if you're a Dickens fan`__:

 .. code-block:: bash

     $ pip install great_expectations

-or
+To install from a git fork or branch:

 .. code-block:: bash

     $ git clone https://github.com/great-expectations/great_expectations.git
     $ pip install -e great_expectations/

-We recommend deploying within a virtual environment.
-If you're not familiar with pip, virtual environments, notebooks, or git, you may want to check out the :ref:`supporting_resources` section before continuing.

 Run ``great_expectations init``
 ===============================================